Welcome to EOPS

 NextUp is a new program at West Valley College that provides extra services for foster and former foster youth who were in foster care at least one day after their 13th birthday.
 NextUp offers services that will help you stay in school so you can realize your educational goal.

 - Academic, career, and personal Counseling

-- Book Funds for required textbooks for WVC Classes
+- Book Grants for required textbooks for WVC Classes

 - University transfer process assistance and UC/CSU application fee waivers

 - Assistance with scholarship applications and letters of recommendations

 - Study area with computers, and printer